Surrey Premier County Football League

 The Surrey Premier County Football League is a regional English football league for teams in south-west London, Surrey and neighbouring areas.
 It was founded in 2008.
 The league is at the 11th level of the English football league system and was incorporated into the National League System as a Step 7 league by the Football Association in June 2012.

 The league was formed to bridge the gap between local intermediate leagues and the lower division of the Combined Counties League.
 The league is fed by the Surrey County Intermediate League (Western) and the Surrey South Eastern Combination.
 Teams from other local leagues, such as the Aldershot & District League, may also apply for membership.

 In 2020, leagues/divisions designated as step 7 were re-categorised as "Regional Feeder Leagues" to the National League System (steps 1-6).
-The League is once again part of the English Football League System and it shares its officers with the Combined Counties Football League.
+The League is once again part of the English Football League System.

+In the 2025-26 season, Worcester Park won the league while Wimbledon Casuals won the SPCFL Premier Challenge Cup, beating Worcester Park 8-7 on penalties after a 2-2 draw at full-time.